mariya12290/DSA/README.md

 # DSA
-A simple rep for data structure and algoeithms in C++
+A simple rep for data structure and algorithms in C++